 You will be interviewed for selection for this programme.
-The interview panel may include Trust staff, employers, mentors/practice teachers and university staff.
-During the interview you will be offered advice on the suitability of the award dependent on factors such as recency of prior learning, and your personal and professional development needs.
+The interview panel may include Trust staff, employers, mentors/practice teachers and University staff.
+During the interview you will be offered advice on the suitability of the award dependent on factors such as prior learning, and your personal and professional development needs.

-You will need support from a Primary Care Trust or your employer and be able to secure a placement in your chosen area of practice, with access to a Practice Teacher.
+You will need support from your Trust to be able to secure a placement in your chosen area of practice, with access to a Practice Teacher.
 You will need to have completed a Criminal Records Bureau clearance, and this will be checked prior to your commencement on the course.

-If you work in Cumbria, Lancashire or Blackpool areas, you may be eligible to apply for a place on the programme funded and supported by one of the local PCTs.
-The PCTs advertise places on the programme each year through NHS Jobs usually in spring/early summer.
-We advise you to contact you local PCT and ask to speak with the manager for the specialist pathway that you are interested in, in order to express your interest and discuss opportunities.
+If you work in Cumbria, Lancashire or Blackpool areas, you may be eligible to apply for a place on the programme funded and supported by one of the local Trusts.
+The Trust’s advertise places on the programme each year through NHS Jobs usually in spring/early summer.
+We advise you to contact your local Trust and ask to speak with the manager for the specialist pathway that you are interested in, in order to express your interest and discuss opportunities.

-Occasionally students self fund a place on this programme.
-However, you will still need to talk to the relevant manager in your local PCT in order to ask if they can provide you with a placement and a mentor/practice teacher in the relevant field of practice.
+Occasionally students self-fund a place on this programme.
+However, you will still need to talk to the relevant manager in your local Trust in order to ask if they can provide you with a placement and a mentor/practice teacher in the relevant field of practice.